 Can you freeze buttermilk?

 Freezing is a great way to extend the shelf life of your food products, and buttermilk is no different; it’s perfectly suitable to be frozen.

 As a dairy product, however, buttermilk will become separated once frozen and thawed back out.
 The solids separate from the liquids, and it doesn’t look particularly appetizing.

 That isn’t a dealbreaker, though.
 Buttermilk is still very much usable in this state, and as it’s mainly used in baking, how it looks will not be an issue once it’s added to the other ingredients.

 So let’s take a look at how you freeze buttermilk, how long it lasts, and what it can be used for.

 There are a few different methods for freezing buttermilk, but one of the more popular ones is to use freezer bags.

 First, label your freezer bags.
 It also helps to measure out the buttermilk into certain portions and then label each bag accordingly – this will make things a lot easier when you come to use it a few months down the line.

 Pour your buttermilk into the freezer bags, and remove any air in each one before sealing it.
-Fold the bags over to prevent any air from getting in and then lay them out on a baking tray.
+Fold the bags over to prevent air from getting in, then lay them out on a baking tray.

 Leave the baking tray in the freezer until the buttermilk has frozen – this usually takes between 3 and 6 hours.
 Once it’s frozen, remove the baking tray and then store the flat bags of buttermilk in your freezer appropriately.